Keynote Speakers

 Management of unilateral vocal fold immobility (Thursday 5 June 2025, 09:30–10:00)

-Ahmed Geneid is adjunct professor, laryngologist and phoniatrician.
-He is a head of department in Helsinki University Hospital of Otolaryngology-Head and Neck Surgery.
-Prof. Geneid served before as president and founding member of Finnish Laryngological Society and president of Union of the European Phoniatricians.
-Currently he is vice-president and founding member of the International Association of TransVoice Surgeons.
+Professor Ahmed Geneid is an adjunct professor, laryngologist, and phoniatrician.
+He serves as the Head of the Department of Otolaryngology-Head and Neck Surgery at Helsinki University Hospital.
+Prof Geneid is a founding member and former president of the Finnish Laryngological Society, as well as a past president of the Union of the European Phoniatricians.
+He is currently the vice-president and a founding member of the International Association of TransVoice Surgeons.

 Professor Markus Hess, MD, PhD